bintracker/bintracker/libmdal/docs/MDEF_SPECIFICATION.md

 The parent node of all defined input nodes is an implicit `group` node called `GLOBAL`.

-Nodes for order lists (sequences, song order) are implicit in MDEF v2 and cannot be explicitly defined.
+Nodes for order lists (sequences, song order) are generated automatically and cannot (yet) be explicitly defined.

 ### Input `block`